Vmoney23/ScotlandYardAI/src/AIPlan.md

    - Reduce score when near corner of map.
    - Make MrX choose double move and secret when having to show location.
    - Don't let dijkstra include Boat edges when calculating shortest route for a detective to get to MrX.
+DONE (massively increased Boat weight)
    - Reduce score massively if MrX loses.
 DONE